The Winterthur Library

 Folder 30: To Sarah Besse, 1847, 1850.

-Letter in several handwriting styles containing news of the Clopper family in New York.
+Letter containing news of the Clopper family in New York.

 Letters in verse, probably from Sarah Hyatt.